AdaCore/spark2014/docs/guidance/main.rst

       Content : Nat_Array (1 ..
 Max);
    end record;
    pragma Annotate
+     (GNATprove,
+      Intentional,
-     (GNATprove, Intentional, """Stack"" is not fully initialized", String'("The only indexes that can be accessed in a stack are" & " those smaller than Size.
-These indexes will always" & " have been initialized when Size is increased."));
+      """Stack"" is not fully initialized",
+      String'("The only indexes that can be accessed in a stack are" & " those no greater than Size.
+The elements at these indexes will always" & " have been initialized."));

 On existing, thoroughly tested code, unconditional reads of uninitialized data are rather unlikely.
 Neverthless, there may be a path through the program where an uninitialized variable can be read.
 Before justifying an unproved initialization check, it's important to understand why it's not proved and what are the assumptions conveyed to the tool when justifying it.
-The result of this analysis should then be stored inside the reason field of the ``pragma Annotate`` to simplify later reviews.
+The result of this analysis should then be specified in the Reason argument of ``pragma Annotate`` to simplify later reviews.

 .. _Aliasing:

 Aliasing
 --------

+.. index:: !
+Aliasing
+.. index:: access types, Pointers

 Detecting Possible Aliasing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In SPARK, an assignment to a variable cannot change the value of another variable.
+In SPARK, an assignment to one variable cannot change the value of another variable.
 This is enforced by forbidding the use of access types ('pointers') and by restricting aliasing between parameters and global variables so that only benign aliasing is accepted (i.e. aliasing that does not cause